8mfhds5vp8-ship-it/noirea-boundary/NOIREA-PHYSICAL-MEMBRANE.md

 NOIRÉA Physical Membrane governs what AI systems are allowed to sense, record, and model about human beings.
 ---
+… NOIRÉA enforces that:
+• Human internal state (Ø) MUST NOT …

+---

+## Sensor Lock Layer

+NOIRÉA Physical Membrane enforces a mandatory Sensor Lock … …
+They may never see the human.
 ## 1. Purpose

 NOIRÉA Physical Membrane defines how Physical AI systems (robots, embodied agents, tactile machines) must interact with human internal states without extracting, collapsing, or owning them.